What to expect on the course

 Confirmation of Practice

-Your final year is where you will hone your area of interest and/or specialism within the illustration.
-You will have the opportunity to develop your research and illustration practice during your personal project and your dissertation.
-We support you to do this through negotiation and discussion as you plan and develop these bodies of work.
+Your final year is where you will hone your specialist area of interest within illustration & animation.
+You will have the opportunity to develop your research and practice during your personal project and your dissertation (or dissertation alternative).
+We support you to do this through negotiation and discussion of these bodies of work.

 ©Hereford College of Arts